icedterminal/roboto-as-arial/README.md

 ## How To

 There are two ways: Run a script, or do it all manually.

-The PowerShell script removes the fonts themselves, registry links, the Arial SxS directory and the manifest.
-If you don't remove the manifest and the SxS store, then Windows will restore the original Arial fonts during a system clean up.
-Don't fret, because DISM will pass a clean up if the files aren't counted.
-Because they're not there!

 If you want to use the script, follow the directions below:

 1. Open PowerShell as admin (Win + X, A)
 2. Type or copy/paste in: `set-executionpolicy unrestricted`
     - If you don't do this, you can't run the script which makes this job ten times easier.
 3. Clone/Download/Save this repo.
 4. Extract the contents to your desktop.
+Example:

 ![desktop](https://i.imgur.com/efgsOKH.png)